 Repetition of plant material in a foundation planting creates a sense of unity.Continue to 4 of 18 below.

 04 of 18

-But another way to achieve a clean look in foundation plantings is by using symmetry.
-More often used specifically in front entry plantings, the symmetrical approach can be problematic.
+Another way to achieve a clean, unified look in foundation plantings is by using symmetry.
+Symmetrical plantings are most often used in front entry plantings, especially for homes with a formal architectural style, but the strategy can be problematic.

 05 of 18